Fireworks: the law

 What are the offences for having a firework?

-If you are found guilty of any of the above offences you are liable:
+If you are found guilty of any of the above offences:

-- On summary conviction (in the District Court) to a class C fine or to imprisonment for up to 6 months or to both.
+- On summary conviction (in the District Court), you are liable to a class C fine or to imprisonment for up to 6 months, or to both.

-- On conviction on indictment (in the Circuit Court) to a maximum fine of €10,000 or to imprisonment for up to 5 years or to both.
+- On conviction on indictment (in the Circuit Court), you are liable to a maximum fine of €10,000 or to imprisonment for up to 5 years, or to both.

 What can the Gardaí do when investigating these offences?

-The Gardaí have been given wide powers in relation to the investigation of these offences.
-If the Gardaí reasonably suspect you of possessing fireworks for sale or supply without a licence they may:
+The Gardaí have wide powers to investigate these offences.
+If the Gardaí reasonably suspect that you have fireworks for sale or supply without a licence they may:

 - Request your name and address

-- Request you to go to the Garda station for the purpose of verifying your name and address (if they are not satisfied your details are correct)
+- Request you to go to the Garda station to verify your name and address (if they are not satisfied your details are correct)

-- Search you without a warrant and detain you for such time as is necessary for the search
+- Search you without a warrant and detain you for the time required to carry out the search

 - Enter and search any vehicle, vessel or aircraft without a warrant, if they suspect that a firework may be found there